 |Fuel tank||55 litres (M)|

 Built in late 1981, the Visa Thophée was produced at 200 examples to satisfy the Group B regulations and was the very first car officially homologated into the new category (# B-200).
 All of the road cars were built by Carrosserie Heuliez.

-Sporting a 1219 cc engine and light weight plastic panels, the Visa Trophée was a peppy car perfect for blazing away in the French countryside.
+Sporting a 1219 cc engine and light weight polymer panels, the Visa Trophée was a small, peppy car perfect for blazing away in the French countryside.

 - VISA CHRONO / II

 Presented to the public in the spring of 1982, the Chrono sported a larger 1360 cc engine, upscale dashboard, lightweight wheels, riveted extended wheel arches, sportier bodywork, and special graphics.
 Only 20 of these cars were actually built with the new engine to satisfy the “evolution” Group B homologation requirement.
 However, Citroën would offer the appearance package to the public with the “Chrono II” series.
 A total of 3810 of these specially-trimmed cars were produced over a two year period.